MattFoy/CrazyPixels/README.md

 Create and imbed demo videos.

-Put settings into a .ini file and create a GUI to configure values

-Build into a .jar, wrap in a .exe, rename to .scr and bam, screensaver.
+Build into a .jar, wrap in a .exe, rename to .scr and it's a screensaver.
 (Would be nice to account for /p /s /c command line args)

-Make colour transitions more gentle / subtle to avoid jarring transitions.
+Create a setting to control the speed at which colour transitions take place.